mjcampelj/Psco-gPred/README.md

 Files are structured within an R project (`Psco-Gpred.Rproj`).
 We recommend downloading the entire directory and working within the R project to ensure all relative file paths are correct.

 ## Reproducibility Notes
-While all files necessary to reproduce the analyses in the manuscript have been provided, some steps are not fully reproducible as they:
+While all files necessary to reproduce the analyses in the manuscript have been provided, some steps are not fully reproducible as is, as they:
-- Required extensive computational resources and were performed on the University of Melbourne Spartan HPC cluster
+- Require extensive computational resources.
+This work was performed on the University of Melbourne Spartan HPC cluster, and is formatted for such.
+If reproducing work on a differnt HPC or comupting platform it may need to be amended for workability.
-- Require licensed software (e.g. ASReml, AlphaMate) that must be purchased independently
+- Require licensed software (e.g. ASReml) that must be purchased independently for code to work.
+Licenses are available for purchase at: https://asreml.kb.vsni.co.uk

 ## Data Availability
 Not all `/data` and `/RData` files are included in this repository due to GitHub file size limits.
 All files are available upon request.